kevgo/text-runner/text-runner-core/DEVELOPMENT.md

    lists: parallelizable tests like checking static file and image links and sequential tests that have to run one after the other.
-1. **list of test activities --> list of test results:** the [runner module](src/runners) executes the test steps given to it and emits test results via the event stream described earlier.
+1. **list of test activities --> list of test results:** the [run module](src/run) executes the test steps given to it and emits test results via the event stream described earlier.